-This allows you to make the pages most used by your users more accessible.
+This allows you to make the pages most used by your users accessible.
 For example, you can add menu items linking to saved searches, or to project creation from a specific project template. - 5.
-When you are done editing the menu file, save it under a meaningful name.
+When you are done editing the menu file, save the menu with a name.

-- 6. Upload your custom menu: - a) click the Menu Upload button on the Menus page, - b) on the Menu Upload page, browse to your XML file, - c) give your custom menu a Name and a Description, - d) click Upload. - 7.
+- 6. Upload your custom menu: - a) Click the Menu Upload button on the Menus page, - b) In the Menu Upload page, browse to your XML file, - c) Give your custom menu a Name and a Description, - d) Click Upload. - 7.
 Assign the menu to the users (or company) you created it for. - 8.
 Log out and log in to WebCenter as one of the users to which you gave the custom menu, and check whether the menu works.